- Isolation by culture of Mycobacterium tuberculosis complex from a clinical specimen (excluding M. bovis BCG strain);

 In the absence of confirmation by culture or NAAT proof, a clinical diagnosis of active tuberculosis such as:

 - chest x-ray changes compatible with active tuberculosis;

 - clinical symptoms and/or signs of non-respiratory tuberculosis ;

 - pathologic evidence of active tuberculosis (e.g. compatible histopathology, positive AFB staining);

--histopathologic or post-mortem evidence of active tuberculosis; OR
+- post-mortem evidence of active tuberculosis;

 A re-treatment case of tuberculosis is a case that has both current active tuberculosis and historic documentation of previously active tuberculosis.
 If re-treatment commences within 6 months after the end of treatment for previously active tuberculosis, this re-treatment case is not counted as a new case of active tuberculosis.
 This is consistent with the Public Health Agency of Canada case definition of re-treatment.

-- Tuberculosis can occur anywhere in the body such as meninges (the connective tissue covering the brain and spinal cord), bone, kidney, or peripheral lymph nodes (small nodules that are part of the body's immune system).
+Tuberculosis can occur anywhere in the body such as meninges (the connective tissue covering the brain and spinal cord), bone, kidney, or peripheral lymph nodes (small nodules that are part of the body's immune system).